BrentGrammer/Compound-Interest-Calculator/README.md

 - reducing the decimal places of results to 2 places (done by using toFixed function-this has been accomplished)

-- Adding a printout of the results for each year total
+- Adding a printout of the results for each year total and displaying them in table format to the user labeled by year.

-- creating a better user interface
+- creating a better user interface with styling.